inkdropapp/forum/README.md

 # TODO list

-The functionality and plugin ideas are listed [here](https://github.com/inkdropapp/forum/projects).
+The functionalities currently working on are managed on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1910393).
 Check out before you make a post.